sphero-inc/Sphero-iOS-SDK/samples/MacroSample/README.md

 # MacrosObjectiveC

-This sample code demonstrates how to progromatticaly write a macros.
+This sample code demonstrates how to programmatically write a macros.

 To create a macro,